elasticio/elasticio.github.io/content/_guides/mapping-data.md

 ---
 title: Basic Data Mapping
-description: In this article we will explain how to map the data between integration components to keep them in sync.
+description: This article shows how to map the data between integration components to keep them in sync.
 layout: article
 section: Data transfer
 category: data-transfer